nazarabd3005/catMVVM/README.md

 for test techincal interview forest interactive

 Library in Use:
-- Hilt // for fast implementation dagger 2
+- Hilt // for fast implementation dagger 2 , dont's use for work, still alpha version
 - Room
 - Retrofit
 - Rxjava 3